 • changed level of alertness – confusion, extreme weakness or unresponsiveness

-Maybe you were distressed about being separated from your family while you were in the hospital.
-The number of medications you take and the number of doctor visits you have per year may also affect your quality of life.
-Financial problems, lack of social support, lack of employment opportunities or support to find work, coping with a new diagnosis, adjusting to a worsening health condition or end of life issues all may contribute to a sense of helplessness in people with CHD.
+As a young child, you might have faced mental or physical trauma from surgeries or other interventions, which can be very distressing.
+You may have felt scared or lonely being separated from your family while you were in the hospital.
+The number of medications you take and frequent doctor visits can also impact your quality of life.
+FInancial problems, lack of social support, lack of employment opportunities, coping with a new diagnosis, adjusting to a worsening condition or facing end-of-life issues all may contribute to a sense of helplessness.

-Mental health is becoming more widely recognized as a serious issue in CHD.
-As in many other areas of health care, mental health care is underfunded.
-Psychologists and mental health counsellors outside of hospitals aren’t covered under provincial health care plans and many vulnerable people don’t have private health care plans.
+Mental health is increasingly recognized as an important focus for those living with CHD.
+Unfortunately, mental health care is underfunded.
+Psychologists and mental health counsellors outside of hospitals aren’t covered under provincial health care plans and many may not have private health care coverage.

 If you have mental health problems your doctor should be able to help you find help.
 You are not alone.
 Many of us struggle with mental health issues, like anxiety and depression.